ron-rs/ron-reboot/README.md

 Experimental implementation of a new parser for RON using small functional parsers for individual syntax elements over a stateful parser.

-This experiment started off as "RON + [nom](https://github.com/Geal/nom)", and is still using `nom` but is slowly replacing nom with its own combinators with the ultimate goal to get rid of it.
+This experiment started off as "RON + [nom](https://github.com/Geal/nom)", but is now using its own parsers & combinators inspired by `nom`.

 ## Motivation